stephdust/ESP32-PoolMaster-SD/README.md

  1. testing your water quality (using liquid kits and/or test strips for instance) and balancing it properly (pH, Chlorine, Alkalinity, Hardness).
 Proper water balancing will greatly ease the pH stability and regulation
  2. calibrating the pH probe using calibrated buffer solutions (pay attention to the water temperature which plays a big role in pH readings)
  3. adjusting pH to 7.4
- 4. List item
- 5. once above steps 1 to 3 are ok, you can start regulating ORP
+ 4. once above steps 1 to 3 are ok, you can start regulating ORP

 Notes:
- - the ORP sensor should theoretically not be calibrated nore temperature compensated (by nature its 0mV pivot point cannot shift)
+ - the ORP sensor should theoretically not be calibrated nor temperature compensated (by nature its 0mV pivot point cannot shift)
   - the ORP reading is strongly affected by the pH value and the water temperature.
 Make sure pH is adjusted at 7.4
    - prefer platinium ORP probes for setpoints >500mV (ie. Pools and spas)
    - the response time of ORP sensors can be fast in reference buffer solutions (10 secs) and yet very slow in pool water (minutes or more) as it depends on the water composition